AuDigitalHealth/ci-fhir-stu3/pages/EventSummary/_includes/allergyintolerance-summary-1-intro.md

 #### Summary Statement of Allergy or Intolerance *[[Draft](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*

 #### Implementation guidance
-For the expected usage scenarios in this implementation guide it is expected that:
+For the overarching usage scenarios in this implementation guide it is expected that:

 * verificationStatus will be 'unconfirmed' (including where a sending system does not clearly have this element) or 'confirmed' depending on the level of certainty
 * clinicalStatus will be 'active'